News analysis: Should the position of Leader of the Opposition be institutionalised?

 “One just needs to consider the air time given to the Leader of the Opposition as well as the resources to enable the opposition to better scrutinise the government of the day,” said Assoc Prof Tan.

-“It’s still a relatively new office and how the PM and the WP moulds the office at this developmental stage is vital.”
+“It’s still a relatively new office and how the PM and the WP mould the office at this developmental stage is vital.”

 Dr Mustafa Izzuddin, senior international affairs analyst at policy and business consultancy Solaris Strategies Singapore, agreed that institutionalising the office would provide further clarity on the appointment and also show the “continued maturation” of the political landscape in Singapore.